 3. Quality reviews matter

 We tell many of our clients that review matter - but the proof is in the pudding.
-We're seeing exponential growth in local packs when businesses get regular, postive reviews.
+We're seeing exponential growth in local packs when businesses get regular, positive reviews.
 This should be a constant piece of your marketing - how are you getting good quality reviews, when are you getting reviews, and are they genuine?

 4. Top-tier citations rule